MJ Melendez Player Props: Royals vs. Dodgers

-MJ Melendez -- .158 average over his past 10 games -- will be in action for the Kansas City Royals against the Los Angeles Dodgers, with Julio Urias on the mound, on July 1 at 7:15 PM ET.
+On Sunday, MJ Melendez (hitting .158 in his past 10 games) and the Kansas City Royals face the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
+First pitch is at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Dodgers.
+In his previous game he had a hitless showing (0-for-5) against the Dodgers.

 MJ Melendez Game Info & Props vs. the Dodgers